IBM/ibmcloud-storage-volume-lib/README.md

 # How to use:
 To use this library user need to see what all capabilities are there in this library by just checking `ibmcloud-storage-volume-lib/lib/provider/*_manager.go` files and concreate implementation for each provider which can be seen under `ibmcloud-storage-volume-lib/volume-providers` directory.

-NOTE: as of now this library has only Softlayer block & file support
+NOTE: as of now this library has only Softlayer block support

 ## Steps to use:
 Following steps has to followed by user to use this library